Horseshoe Resort

-Horseshoe Resort, formerly Horseshoe Valley Ski Club, is an Ontario ski resort and four season vacation destination.
-Located north of Barrie, the resort is about 1 hour 15 minutes driving time from Toronto.
-The resort enjoys a long ski season due to snow making abilities.
+Horseshoe Valley Resort, formerly Horseshoe Valley Ski Club, is an Ontario ski resort and four season vacation destination.
+Located north of Barrie, the resort is 110 km north of Toronto.
+The resort enjoys a long ski season due to snowmaking abilities.
 Acquired by Freed Hotels and Resorts in 2021, Horseshoe Resort is spread out over 680 acres of land.
-The resort offers 28 ski runs, over 30 kilometres of Nordic trails, 12-hole Valley golf course, Amba Spa, 101 rooms at the on-site inn, 40 condo-style suites, two year-round restaurants, 16000 sqft of meeting and banquet facilities, indoor and outdoor swimming pools, a full gym, and over 25 miles of trails connected to the Copeland Forest suitable for hiking, biking and snowshoeing.
+The resort offers 29 ski runs, over 30 kilometres of Nordic trails, 18-hole Valley golf course, Amba Spa, 101 rooms at the on-site inn, 40 condo-style suites, two year-round restaurants, 16000 sqft of meeting and banquet facilities, indoor and outdoor swimming pools, a full gym, and over 25 miles of trails connected to the Copeland Forest suitable for hiking, biking and snowshoeing.

 The resort is known for four-season activities including on-site mountain biking, snow tubing, cross country biking, Nordic skiing, snowshoeing and fat biking.

 Horseshoe Valley is the area between a horseshoe-shaped series of hills with the open ends of the U facing north.
 Horseshoe Valley Road runs through the middle of the hills, cutting its northern ends off from the base of the U on the south side of the road.
 The club was originally started by Bill Lohuaru on the southern side of the road.

 History

-In the early 1960s, Bill Lohuaru, a home builder from the Toronto area was looking for a site to build a ski resort and settled on Horseshoe Valley, at the time locally known as Hungry Hollow, due to its elevation, natural "U" shape facing west and proximity to Georgian Bay.
+In the early 1960s, Bill Lohuaru, a home builder from the Toronto area was looking for a site to build a ski resort and settled on Horseshoe Valley, at the time locally known as Hungry Hollow, due to its elevation as it sits on the Oro Moraine, natural "U" shape facing west and proximity to Georgian Bay.

 In 1962, the first ski season at Horseshoe Valley opened with five alpine slopes, a t-bar, four rope tows and a small base lodge.
 The improving economy and dramatic improvements in ski equipment turned skiing into a major sport, which in turn, fueled the resort's development, quickly growing it from a 200-acre footprint to 1,600 acres spanning the townships of Oro and Medonte.
 More T-bars and chair lifts were added throughout the 1960s and in 1967, the first snowmaking machine was installed.
 With the expansion of the alpine slopes came an increased interest in Nordic skiing, and in 1964, 10 km of Nordic trails were introduced through the nearby Copeland Forest.

-In 1972, the idea of developing the property into a 'year-round' resort was being considered and two avid skiers at the time also happened to be Canada's two premier golfers, George Knudson and Al Balding.
-With their help, Rene Muylaert was commissioned to design the first golf course layout, to be built by Evans Construction. in 1974, the back nine of the Valley Golf Course was opened and the 18-hole course as it stands today was complete by July 1975.
+In 1972, the idea of developing the property into a 'year-round' resort was being considered and two skiers at the time also happened to be Canada's two premier golfers, George Knudson and Al Balding.
+With their help, Rene Muylaert was commissioned to design the first golf course layout, to be built by Evans Construction. in 1974, the back nine of the Valley Golf Course was opened and the 18-hole course as it stands today was complete by 1975.